CPunch/GavelScript/README.md

 # GavelScript
-This is a small single-header embeddable scripting language with an emphasis on [embedability](#capi).
+This is a small single-header embeddable scripting language with an emphasis on [embedability](#capi) and human-readability.
 This is still very much an experimental language, so please don't use this in actual projects yet haha.

 ![demo png](pics/GavelScriptDemo.gif "This is src/main.cpp")